hfoley/SynapseLoad/README.md

 # Synapse Load Solution
-We were trying to tackle getting a large copy of SQL Server databases into Azure in a PaaS solution for analytics.
-The first piece is to copy data from on-premises large SQL Servers to Azure Data Lake Gen 2.
-We use Azure Data Factory for the data extracts and the loads.
-We build reusable metadata driven pipelines utilzing data stored in a small Azure SQL Database.
+I had a few customers who were attempting to tackle similar challenges so I decided to help automate the solution we implemented.
+We were trying to tackle getting a copy of a large SQL Server database with potentially 1000s of tables into Azure in a PaaS solution for analytics.
+Instead of building and maintaining 1000s of pipelines, we built 2 pipelines to handle a couple patterns of loading.
+An easily updateable table in an Azure SQL Database houses the data that the pipelines use to run.

 The data in parquet files will then be loaded into a Synapse Analytics solution diagrammed below.